zephyrproject-rtos/zephyr/samples/net/rpl_border_router/README.rst

 - Linux machine with web browser and the screen terminal emulator (optional).
 - Ethernet access for management purposes (optional).

-Note that there is no support for running RPL border router in QEMU, as the border router requires access to a real radio network technology like IEEE 802.15.4 which is not available in QEMU.
+Note that there is no support for running an RPL border router in QEMU, as the border router requires access to a real radio network technology such as IEEE 802.15.4, which is not available in QEMU.

-For testing purposes it is possible to compile the RPL border router for QEMU and do some testing with the web UI.
+For testing purposes you can compile the RPL border router for QEMU and do some testing with the web UI.
 But with QEMU, it is not possible to connect to RPL network and get information about the RPL nodes.

 Building and Running
 ********************